-When LGBTQ people of color call out other people in the community for being racist, they don’t want you to tear your clothes apart and fall to your knees weeping with white guilt.
+When LGBTQIA+people of color call out other people in the community for being racist, they don’t want you to tear your clothes apart and fall to your knees weeping with white guilt.

 What they want you to do is check yourself, listen to what they have to say, and be more aware of experiences besides your own.

-Seeing casual racism in the LGBTQ community isn’t about demonizing white people or making people paranoid about causing offense.
+Seeing casual racism in the LGBTQIA+ community isn’t about demonizing white people or making people paranoid about causing offense.

 It’s about making sure we’re all self-aware enough to check our cultural blind spots and truly listen to and value other people’s experiences.

 3. Know Casual Racism When You See It

 What does casual racism look like in LGBTQIA+ spaces?
 A lot like casual racism everywhere else.

 Casual racism thinks mixed race people are “exotic,” penis size is determined by race according to “some studies” that probably don’t exist, Black women are aggressive, and just about every other common racial stereotype under the sun.

 Really, stereotypes fuel casual racism in all its forms.